 Try the Size

 Instead of buying a pair in your normal size without a second thought, take your time to try out the shoes.
-Another mistake commonly done with choosing orthotic friendly shoes is most people buy the size of their normal footwear.
+Another mistake commonly done with choosing orthotic-friendly shoes is most people buy the size of their normal footwear.
 What you can do instead is start from that size to try on the shoes.
 Your normal shoe size may not be the size for your orthotic shoes.
 Therefore, trying on is essential instead of buying from instinct.

 There may be certain brand names that are recommended to you but try to keep an open mind when shopping.
 Instead of sticking to just one brand, try different ones.
 Each brand has different designs and styles.
 So, try out to see which one is the most comfortable for you.
 You don’t have to try too hard or try every style.
-Just test your feet in a couple of styles that looks good to you.
+Just test your feet in a couple of styles that look good to you.

 Look for Shoes Made Especially for Your Problem

 There are certain foot problems that would require special shoes.
 For example, feet with high arches and stiff ankles will benefit more from a pair of shoes that have good cushioning.
-This is because they can avoid and minimise the risk of injury when your foot hits the ground.
+This is because they can avoid and minimize the risk of injury when your foot hits the ground.
 Similarly, some conditions would require shoes with a wider toe area.
 You can look for these designs specifically when shopping.

 Unlike the everyday shoe we wear, orthotic shoes have more than one purpose.
 So, make sure to choose the most comfortable ones that can give you the maximum support.